Charles the Good

 Charles the Good (1084 – 2 March 1127) was Count of Flanders from 1119 to 1127.
 His murder and its aftermath were chronicled by Galbert of Bruges.
 He was beatified by Pope Leo XIII in 1882 through cultus confirmation.

 Early life

 Charles was born in Denmark, only son of the three children of King Canute IV (Saint Canute) and Adela of Flanders.
 His father was assassinated in Odense Cathedral in 1086, and Adela fled back to Flanders, taking the very young Charles with her but leaving her twin daughters Ingeborg and Cecilia in Denmark.
 Charles grew up at the comital court of his grandfather Robert I of Flanders and uncle Robert II of Flanders.
 In 1092 Adela went to southern Italy to marry Roger Borsa, duke of Apulia, leaving Charles in Flanders.

-Charles travelled to the Holy Land in 1107 or 1108 with a fleet of English, Danes and Flemings.
-This is possibly the fleet of Guynemer of Boulogne, described similarly.
-He was offered the crown of the Kingdom of Jerusalem but refused for reasons unknown.
+Charles travelled to the Holy Land in 1107 or 1108 with a fleet of English, Danish and Flemish crusaders.
+In 1124 he was offered the crown of the Kingdom of Jerusalem by a faction of the nobility opposed to King Baldwin II but refused, according to Galbert of Bruges, at the urging of his advisors, who feared that his departure would leave Flanders completely at the mercy of the Erembald clan.